Krakatau Steel

 PT Krakatau Steel (Persero) Tbk (Krakatau Steel Company Limited) is the largest steel maker in Indonesia, headquartered in Cilegon, Banten.
 The factory is set on a 700 acre plot in the western end of Banten and adjacent to the Sunda Strait, and where the Krakatoa volcano and island from which the company takes its name are located.

 It is a state-owned enterprise which is engaged in steel production.
 The company, which operates in Cilegon, Banten, was originally formed as a manifestation of the Trikora Steel Project, which was initiated by President Sukarno in 1960 to have a steel plant capable of supporting the development of an independent, high value-added national industry and influencing national economic development.
 When it was formed on May 20, 1962, the company, which was formerly called the Cilegon Steel Mill, was officially established in cooperation with a Soviet all-union foreign trade organization.
 However, the occurrence of severe political and economic turmoil, resulting in factory construction had stopped.
 It was only before entering the early 1970s, the factory unit resumed construction and officially operated on August 31, 1970 under the name Krakatau Steel.
 During the company's first decade of existence, Krakatau Steel has made rapid moves in the construction of an integrated steel production operation area in Cilegon with various inaugural operational inaugurations that were witnessed and inaugurated directly by President Soeharto from the integrated water treatment center, Cigading port, Cilegon 400 MW power plant and steel plant integrated covering 4 main steel products.

 History

+Origins of steel production in Indonesia

-Long before the idea of the national steel industry emerged, the forerunner to the processing of iron ore had been born since 1861.
-At that time, the colonial government of the Dutch East Indies built a furnace in Lampung.
-The Blast Furnace construction in Lampung functions to process the results of coal ore mining coal.
-Even though it is small in size, the processing industry is capable of producing crude steel that serves to make parts for sugar factories, rubber factories, and agricultural equipment.
-However, the iron ore processing industry is closed due to unprofessional management.
+Long before the idea of a national steel industry emerged, the foundations of iron-ore processing had been laid in 1861, when the colonial government of the Dutch East Indies built a furnace in Lampung.
+The blast furnace smelted locally mined iron ore, using coal as fuel.
+Although small in scale, it was capable of producing crude steel for parts used in sugar factories, rubber factories, and agricultural equipment.
+The facility later closed due to poor management.